 How to Identify an Email Hoax & What to do if You Fall Victim

-How to know if it’s a hoax
+How to Tell if it’s a Hoax Email

 - Conduct searches on keywords, the cryptocurrency wallet ID, and sender’s email address, as this may yield multiple examples of others affected by the same hoax.

 - Check the cryptocurrency wallet ID for transactions to the wallet, which may provide insight into the threat actor’s operations.

 - Confirm that malware was not placed on the system by running an antivirus scan.
 Ensure that the antivirus program is using updated signatures.

 - Reimage the machine and reset passwords if malware is discovered.